 They don’t like too many of them to be around the neighborhood.

-While there are no federal laws or even state laws that put a limit on how many cats you’re allowed to own, there are some local laws, and generally, it’s around 4.
+Although there are no federal or even state laws that place a cap on the number of cats you can own, there are some local laws, and typically, it’s around 4.

 Too many cats can cause both the cats and the owner to live a below parr standard of life.

 If you know someone who you think might be hoarding, you should support them and try to get them the help they need.

 Purrfect n’ Pawesome is the brainchild of Amanda, who has been into researching and writing about pets to help other pet parents in nurturing their adorable pets.
 Currently, she runs Purrfect n’ Pawesome along with her team of experienced and dedicated pet experts.
 Along with being an awesome writer and entrepreneur, Amanda is a cat mom to two innocently spoiled cats, Balanca and Scruffy.